 This is especially important for sprinters who need a smooth, kayak-like stroke turnover.
 Being able to turn your arms over quickly and evenly gives you a smoother stroke that maintains velocity across the pool.

 For mid-distance and distance swimmers the benefits of using a snorkel leans more towards balancing out the workload across both sides of your body and to avoid over-loading one of your shoulders.
-(Muscle imbalances are a leading cause of swimmer’s shoulder, so there’s that too.)

 2. Encourages you to keep your face down in freestyle.